-Mexico was attacked by foreign troops because President Benito Juarez defaulted on his payments to European nations after war had depleted the country’s ability to pay.
+Mexico was attacked by foreign troops because President Benito Juárez defaulted on his payments to European nations after war had depleted the country’s ability to pay.
 They endured three wars which put their country in debt.
-In 1821, they fought for their independence from Spain, 1846–1848 they fought against America, and in 1857 they began their own civil war.
+In 1821, they fought for their independence from Spain; from 1846–1848 they fought against America; and in 1857 they began their own civil war.

 When Mexico decided to default on its loans, France, Britain, and Spain sent troops to demand repayment.
 But Napoleon III had other plans to take the country and install a French monarch.
 Britain and Spain would not get involved with this.
 Six thousand French troops went up against 2,000 Mexicans in the town of Puebla on the fifth of May, 1862.
 Mexico was victorious.
 That Cinco de Mayo is Mexico’s Independence Day is one of the many history lessons your teacher lied to you about.

 Napoleon III later returned with more forces and installed Arch Duke Maximillian to rule.
 “Cinco de Mayo” became the rallying cry for the fight against the French occupation.
 They celebrated each year with song, dance, and food to remain focused on regaining the country and retaining their heritage.